 Campaign Storage is accessible a number of ways that are described below:

-The Globus endpoint established for the file system is NCAR Campaign Storage.
-How to make transfers to and from that endpoint, or "collection," is documented here:
+The Globus mapped collection established for the file system is NCAR Campaign Storage.
+How to make transfers to and from that collection is documented here:

 How to make transfers using the command line interface also is covered in detail in this tutorial: